-Dr. David Granville is executive director of Vancouver Coastal Health Research Institute (VCHRI) and associate dean, research (VCHRI) at Faculty of Medicine, University of Bristish Columbia (UBC).
-He is also a professor in UBC Department of Pathology and Laboratory Medicine.
-Dr. Granville is a principal investigator at ICORD (International Collaboration On Repair Discoveries) and associate director of the BC Professional Firefighters’ Burn and Wound Healing Research Group at the UBC Division of Plastic Surgery.
+Dr. David Granville is executive director of Vancouver Coastal Health Research Institute (VCHRI) and associate dean of research in the Faculty of Medicine at the University of Bristish Columbia (UBC).
+He is also a professor in UBC's Department of Pathology and Laboratory Medicine.
+Dr. Granville is a principal investigator at the International Collaboration On Repair Discoveries (ICORD) and associate director of the BC Professional Firefighters’ Burn and Wound Healing Research Group at the UBC Division of Plastic Surgery.
 His research program focuses on mechanisms of tissue injury, factors that impair healing (e.g. aging, diabetes, environmental influences) and the discovery of novel therapeutics for age-related and chronic inflammatory conditions.

 In his early career (1994-2001), Dr. Granville’s preclinical research at the UBC spinoff biotechnology company, QLT Inc., supported the development and approval of Visudyne® as the first treatment for age-related macular degeneration—the leading cause of blindness in older adults.
 His research was referred to on the drug label for Visudyne® and he is listed as a primary inventor on patents pertaining to his preclinical work related to this drug.

 In 2001, Dr. Granville relocated to the Scripps Research Institute in California where his research identified a novel therapeutic approach for reducing ischemic damage to the heart due to myocardial infarction (also known as the cardiac ischemia and reperfusion injury).
 Dr. Granville is a primary inventor on several publications and patents pertaining to the latter discoveries that led to the formation of Radical Therapeutix Inc. (San Diego, CA).